uhyeay2/AttendanceTracker/README.md

 ### What Does This Application Allow A User To Do?

-As mentioned previously, the primary functionality for this application is to tracker Student/Instructor Attendance Occurences.
+As mentioned previously, the primary functionality for this application is to track Student/Instructor Attendance Occurences.
 However, there are several other features exposed by this Api.
 Here's a brief list of what you can do with the Api:

 - Subjects: Create/Read/Delete
 - Courses: Create/Read/Update/Delete/IsExistingByCode